Arrow in the knee

-"I used to be an adventurer like you, then I took an arrow in the knee", or simply "arrow in the knee", is an Internet meme that originated from The Elder Scrolls V: Skyrim, an action role-playing video game developed by Bethesda Game Studios and published by Bethesda Softworks.
-Originally a procedurally generated line of dialogue conceived by Senior Bethesda game designer Emil Pagliarulo and spoken by non-player characters (NPC's) who act as guards, the phrase became unexpectedly popular among Skyrim players.
+"I used to be an adventurer like you.
+Then I took an arrow in the knee...", or simply "arrow in the knee", is a quotation and Internet meme that originated from The Elder Scrolls V: Skyrim, an action role-playing video game developed by Bethesda Game Studios and published by Bethesda Softworks.
+Originally a procedurally generated line of dialogue conceived by Senior Bethesda game designer Emil Pagliarulo and spoken by non-player characters (NPCs) who act as guards, the phrase became unexpectedly popular among Skyrim players.
 The phrase and its variations, such as "arrow to the knee", have since found popular reference outside of the game's original context, as well as media unrelated to The Elder Scrolls franchise.

 Origin

-The leadership of Bethesda Game Studios decided late in the development of The Elder Scrolls V: Skyrim that they wanted NPC's that play the role of guards to project more substantial personalities, as NPC's playing similar roles in many video games would simply grunt at player characters or convey instructions about what they are supposed to do.
-As part of the game's main quest, players are likely to visit a place named Whiterun early in their playthrough due to its proximity with the game's starting point, where they are likely to interact with the local guards that patrol the area.
+The leadership of Bethesda Game Studios decided late in the development of The Elder Scrolls V: Skyrim that they wanted NPCs that play the role of guards to project more substantial personalities, as NPCs playing similar roles in many video games would simply grunt at player characters or convey instructions about what they are supposed to do.
+As part of the game's main quest, players are likely to visit the city of Whiterun early in their playthrough due to its proximity with the game's starting point, where they are likely to interact with the local guards that patrol the area.
 According to chief game developer Todd Howard, Emil Pagliarulo was asked to write dialogue that would have the guards reflect their observations back to the player character, and to reinforce their importance as the Last Dragonborn or Dovahkiin within the in-game world of Skyrim.
 Howard assigned Pagliarulo for the task because of his aptitude with writing memorable one-liners.

 As part of Pagliarulo's creative process, he wrote idle lines of dialogue where the NPC guards would compliment the player character, comment on the player's current activities, or reminisce about their own lives.
-For one of these lines, the guard would tell the player character, “I used to be an adventurer like you, then I took an arrow in the knee.”
-It was an attempt by Pagliarulo to give the guards "flavor and personality", and that the idea of a "worn out fantasy beat cop" who is semi-retired felt like a "funny opportunity" for Pagliarulo that is somewhat believable.
+For one of these lines, the guard would tell the player character, "I used to be an adventurer like you, then I took an arrow in the knee."
+It was an attempt by Pagliarulo to give the guards "flavor and personality", and the idea of a "worn out fantasy beat cop" who is semi-retired felt like a "funny opportunity" for Pagliarulo that is somewhat believable.